 Dr Francesco Baldini

 - Lecturer (Institute of Biodiversity Animal Health & Comparative Medicine)

 Dr Francesco Baldini is a Research Fellow at the University of Glasgow.
 During his PhD in Medical Entomology in three international institutions (Harvard University, Perugia University, Imperial College London) he has determined key molecular factors that contribute to malaria mosquito reproductive success.
 He has also led the first identification of Wolbachia bacteria in Anopheles mosquitoes, a promising novel biological tool to control malaria transmission.

 In October 2013 he has joined the University of Glasgow where he is investigating the ecology and evolution of life-history trade-offs in Anopheles mosquitoes and their impact on Plasmodium parasite interactions and disease transmission.
 He have also been leading the developmet on a novel surveillance tool for mosquito populations.
 He is also interested in endosymbiont-pathogen interactions in vectors, with a focus on malaria parasites and Wolbachia, both in humans and wildlife.
-The primary aim is to implement and sustain vector control strategies to fight malaria and other vector-borne disease.
+The primary aim of his research is to implement and sustain vector control strategies to fight malaria and other vector-borne disease.